Your clients are the reason your project management is flowing. Learning how to deal with a difficult client is a key facet to scaling your agency.

 - How many points of contact will there be for you?

 - How many edits or iterations are you allowing in the scope of work before there is a change order?

-Thankfully, you don’t have to lose your sanity to keep your clients.
+Thankfully, you don’t have to lose your sanity to keep your difficult clients.
 You don’t have to do all of their requests either.

 This was the designer’s first draft.

-You can get through these chaotic client requests with win-win solutions through effective project management.
+You can get through these chaotic client requests and unrealistic expectations with win-win solutions through effective project management.
 Promise.